 Best for: Mid-market and enterprise businesses using or planning to adopt RingCentral that want intelligent reception integrated with core telephony infrastructure.
 Organizations prioritizing security, reliability, and IT department approval requirements.

-NextPhone combines an AI receptionist with human backup, creating a hybrid model for local and home-services businesses.
-The AI handles routine calls, captures basic details, and books appointments, while more complex or sensitive conversations escalate to live agents.
+NextPhone combines an AI receptionist with human agents, creating a hybrid model for local and home-services businesses.
+The AI handles routine calls, captures basic details, and books appointments, while more complex or sensitive conversations connect to live agents.
 The system offers simple pricing and basic CRM and calendar integrations with relatively quick setup.

 Key features: